Skip to main content

 too many files open error when running telepresence connect on Linux

 If telepresence connect on linux fails with a message in the logs too many files open, then check if fs.inotify.max_user_instances is set too low.
-Check the current settings with sysctl fs.notify.max_user_instances and increase it temporarily with sudo sysctl -w fs.inotify.max_user_instances=512.
+Check the current settings with sysctl fs.inotify.max_user_instances and increase it temporarily with sudo sysctl -w fs.inotify.max_user_instances=512.
 For more information about permanently increasing it see Kernel inotify watch limit reached.